filipi/onde/README.md

 size of the list) for the 1:N relations and check boxes lists for the N:N relations.

-The tool handles the submited information throught a "insert" or a "save" button, thus automaticallly generating an insert or an update query statment.
+The tool handles the submited information throught an "insert" or a "save" button, thus automaticallly generating an insert or an update query statement.
-There is no object relational abstration, the queries are generated directly in the PHP functions.
+There is no object relational abstraction, the queries are generated directly in the PHP functions.

 ## Automatic Menus from table menu (databasemenu.php)

-The framework provides a side menu (usually at left side of the window), which is generated from table menu's data.
-The menu items could link to a php script a forms.php's form ar a calendar.
+The framework provides a side menu (usually at the left side of the window), which is generated from table menu's data.
+The menu items could link to a php script for a forms.php's form or a calendar.

 ## User access control